MaxwellKendall/maxwellkendall.com/src/blog-posts/aws/Networking.md

 ---
 title: Neworking Basics for AWS Fundamentals
-tags: keepin it real, checkin yo self, doin big thangs
+tags: public, keepin it real, checkin yo self, doin big thangs
 featuredImage: ../../images/aws_logo.png
 ---

-# Networking
 A basic understanding of networking is helpful for understanding AWS.
 This covers the basics of how devices can communicate with one another.

 ## The Seven Layers of an Open Systems Interconnection (OSI) Network